LtSchneider/old_website/_posts/2016-06-02-current-research.md

-For further information see [link](https://www.eth.mpg.de/5064776/project) to the Website of the Max Planck Institute for Social Anthropology in Halle (Saale) where Dr. Schneider is a research fellow.
+For further information see. [link](https://www.eth.mpg.de/5064776/project) to the Website of the Max Planck Institute for Social Anthropology in Halle (Saale) where Dr. Schneider is a research fellow.